History of Nigeria: The punitive expedition to the Kingdom of Benin in 1897

 Benin was a slave-owning state 150 kilometres east of Lagos and was one of the four largest kingdoms in what is now Nigeria.
 As early as 1862, there were reports of human sacrifices being made in Benin in times of need.
 Consul Burton described the kingdom as "gratuitous barbarity which stinks of death".

 In 1892, Great Britain concluded a contract with King (Oba) Ovọnramwẹn of Benin for the supply of palm oil.
 The latter signed reluctantly and shortly afterwards made additional financial demands.
 In 1896, Vice-Consul Phillips travelled to Ovọnramwẹn with 18 officials, 180 porters and 60 local workers to renegotiate the contract.
 He sent a delegate ahead with gifts to announce his visit - but the king sent word that he did not wish to receive the visit for the time being (King Ovọnramwẹn was aware of the fate of King Jaja of Opobo (see above), which could explain his lack of hospitality).
 Phillips nevertheless set off, but was ambushed, from which only two of his fellow travellers escaped alive, albeit seriously injured.

 In February 1897, a punitive expedition was set up under Admiral Rawson.
 The Colonial Office in London ruled: "It is imperative that a most severe lesson be given the Kings, Chiefs, and JuJu men of all surrounding countries, that white men cannot be killed with impunity..."
-5,000 British soldiers and sailors invaded the Kingdom of Benin, which barely defended itself but made the above-mentioned human sacrifices in its misery.
-The British forces encountered shocking scenes.
+5,000 British soldiers and sailors invaded the Kingdom of Benin, which barely defended itself but made the above-mentioned human sacrifices.

 The Kingdom of Benin was incorporated into the British dominion.
 The British burnt down the royal palace of Benin and looted the bronze sculptures there, which are now a World Heritage Site.
 These were later auctioned off in Europe to finance the punitive expedition.